AbabilCore/cutefetch/README.md

 - Use **`transformResponse`** if you need to format or modify the data before your application uses it.
 - Use **`transformErrorResponse`** to adjust error handling or add custom messages, logging, or other properties to errors.

-Here's a more attractive and engaging version for the heading and documentation:

 ## ✨ **Create Your Own Global Transformer**